-17. Is there a process of judicial review for challenging government authority action and decisions?
-If so, please describe key features of this process and remedy.
+19. Is there a process of judicial review for challenging government authority action and decisions?
+If so, please describe the key features of this process and remedy.

 Strictly speaking, there is no process of "judicial review" in the PRC jurisdiction.
-However, similar alternative options regarding administrative enforcement include applying for administrative reconsideration and filing administrative litigations against the administrative act conducted by the enforcement agency, such as the penalties issued by the Administration for Market Regulation ("AMR") on commercial bribery.
+However, similar alternative options regarding administrative enforcement include applying for administrative reconsideration and filing administrative litigations against the administrative act conducted by the enforcement agency, such as the penalties issued by the AMR on commercial bribery.
 The applicant may choose to apply to the people's government at the same level, or to the competent department at a higher level, for administrative reconsideration.
 If the applicant refuses to accept the decision made after administrative reconsideration, an administrative lawsuit could be filed accordingly.
 Litigation might also be directly initiated, without the application for administrative reconsideration.

 For criminal judgements, appealing to the higher court for judgements that have not yet taken effect can be made.
-As for the effective judgements, the individuals or entities may file petitions to the court or the People's Procuratorate ("Procuratorate").
+As for the effective judgements, the individuals or entities may file petitions to the court or the Procuratorate.
 The court or the Procuratorate will then review the petitions and decide whether a retrial or a counterappeal could be initiated.